 Instead, try: a Yeti Cooler

 This is the Mack Daddy of coolers (according to my husband, a cooler enthusiast.)
 It will cost you a pretty penny, but it is well worth the investment as it holds 26 cans, plenty of ice, and it stays super cold.
-People also love it because it’s sturdy enough that it will survive the zombie apocalypse.
+People also love it because it’s sturdy enough that it’ll survive the zombie apocalypse.
 Bonus: it comes in a ton of colors, which is obviously very important.

-3. What we’ve been giving: cologne
+3. What we’ve been giving: Cologne

 4. What we’ve been giving: Golf balls, tennis balls, all the balls

 Straight talk: So many balls, you guys.
 All those years of ball-giving when we were young… did our dads even play tennis, or golf, or badminton?
 Or were we just recklessly and aggressively gifting balls, year after year after year?
 I do have happy memories about giving my dad a new can of tennis balls when I was a kid and getting to open the top of the canister.
 But that’s neither here nor there.
 I think it is safe to say that dads are good on balls for a while.

 This contraption is pretty great.
 You plop it right in the trunk of your car to organize groceries, luggage, or beach crap.
 And, of course, all of those balls from Father’s Days past.